 Records must be made of discussions, decisions and actions taken at all stages of the procedure, clearly indicating who was present.
-These will be kept on safeguarding activity log sheets, kept in a file in the locked filing cabinet in Womankind offices.
+These will be kept on safeguarding activity log sheets and stored securely on Womankind's electronic case management system.